thatmattlove/oui/README.md

    oui [global options] command [command options] [arguments...]

 VERSION:
-   0.1.7
+   1.0.0

 COMMANDS:
-   update, u, up    Refresh the MAC address database convert, c, con  Convert a MAC Address to other formats help, h          Shows a list of commands or help for one command
+   update, u, up      Refresh the MAC address database convert, c, con    Convert a MAC Address to other formats entires, e, count  Show the number of MAC addresses in the database help, h            Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --debug        Enable debugging (default: false)